techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 Since Vue 3 is released, you can start by learning it instead of Vue 2 because many new APIs are introduced or updated, most of the fundamental concepts and patterns of Vue 2 will still be available in Vue 3.

-Vue.js 3 itself is quite sol­id, and the first-par­ty pack­ages such as Vue Router are updated by the Vue team but for third par­ty pack­ages, they may take some  for get­ting updat­ed for Vue 3.
+Vue.js 3 itself is quite sol­id, and the first-par­ty pack­ages such as Vue Router are updated by the Vue team but for third par­ty pack­ages, they may take sometime  for get­ting updat­ed for Vue 3.

 So using Vue 3 now depends on how much you rely on those third par­ty packages.